-When visiting Bucharest old city center you must see at least: Union Square, Lipscani Street area and University Square.
+When visiting Bucharest old city center you must see at least: Carol Park, Union Square and Lipscani Street area.

 Situated at crossroads linking North Europe & Silk Road, this is a market place since 12th century.

 Today it is one of the largest squares downtown Bucharest.

 “An incredible delightful show of water, fire, lights, holograms and great music from all genres and for all ages.